Cigna Medicare Advantage Review (2026): Cost, Pros & Cons

 Cigna HealthCare CMS Star Rating

-Cigna HealthCare Medicare Advantage plans score 3.01 to 3.96 out of 5 for 2026, with all three plan types below national benchmarks.
+Cigna HealthCare Medicare Advantage plans score 3.01 to 3.96 out of 5 for 2026, with all three plan types below national averages.
 CMS star ratings measure plan quality through customer service, care coordination, member satisfaction and health outcomes.

 HMO